 - Search city directories.
 The New York Public Library has directories for cities across the country.

 - Search historical records.

 - Read about genealogy.
-MGS Newsletters, in books, and on Internet links.
+MGS Newsletters, books, and Internet links.

 - Attend workshops.
 MGS program Meetings.
 Organizations mentioned in the MGS Newsletters.